jiangsssw/react-study/README.md

 ## second
   npm start or npm run serve:dist
 ### ps
-if you want see this demo page,please click here https://jiangsssw.github.io/react-study/
+if you want see this demo page online,please click here https://jiangsssw.github.io/react-study/